alexbadia1/safe-blockchain-api/readme.md

 ## Notice
-All blockchains are currently stored on in this script, meaning every change to the API will erase all blockchains...
+  * All blockchains are currently stored on in a map in this script, meaning
+      * Every change to the API will erase all blockchains...
+      * Any spinning up or tearing down of containers that heroku does also resets the map of blockchains...

-Yah, we need to figure out where to actually put that stuff.
+  Yah, we need to figure out where to actually put the Blockchain.

+  * w.Header().Set("Access-Control-Allow-Origin", "*") is used frequently...